 The Romans knew a good thing when they saw it.
 They looked upon the isle of Capri and were captivated by its charms.
 They built exquisite villas so that they could gaze across its rocks into the bluest of blue seas.
-Centuries later, in 1845, a doctor from Scotland, George Sidney Clark, realised that his patients would benefit from Capri’s happy combination of sunshine, warmth and beauty.
+Centuries later, in 1845, a doctor from Scotland, George Sidney Clark, realised that his patients would also benefit from this place’s happy combination of sunshine, warmth and beauty.
 He built a clinic and called it ‘Quisisana’, which means ‘here one heals’.
 Twenty years later the clinic became an hotel.
 As time went by, the hotel became grander and grander.
-Persons of means and taste began to make the crossing from Naples to enjoy its increasingly famous charms.
+Persons of means and taste began to make the crossing from Naples to enjoy its luxurious hospitality.
 Here Jean Paul Sartre thought his existentialist thoughts and Ernest Hemingway day-dreamed about bullfights.
 In 1981 the property was purchased by a native Capri family, and since then members of the Morgano clan have lavished extravagant care and attention on their prize.
 Today there is no question: the Grand Hotel Quisisana is one of the loveliest hotels in Europe.
 It is also one of my favourite hotels in the world.

-As usual, at the quayside I was met by a uniformed porter from the hotel.
+At the quayside I was met by a porter from the hotel.
 He took my cases, and then I walked over to the funicular railway for the ascent up the cliff – having been directed first to buy my ticket from the office to the right of the quay.
-I could have taken a taxi, but the ride on the railway is more interesting and it takes you closer to the hotel (for the island has many restrictions on motor cars).
+I could have taken a taxi, but the ride on the railway is cheaper and more interesting and it takes you closer to the hotel (for the island has many restrictions on motor cars).
 Then it was a leisurely stroll through the Piazzetta – the tiny, buzzing heart of Capri – past the jewellery and designer fashion shops, round the corner and there it was... the immaculate façade of the Quisisana, looming up with the sort of imperious grace normally confined to the gothic cathedrals of France.
 (Incidentally, I could use that word ‘immaculate’ repeatedly of the Quisisana.
 The hotel exterior is painted every year without fail, and its interior receives constant but discreet attention from a battalion of craftsmen.)
 And the Quisisana has the perfect location in Capri for lotus-eaters like me.
 I headed for one of the most inviting doorways in Italy.

-After these breakfast treats, my days on Capri were spent quietly, with gentle outings to the Marina Piccola (where, according to the Noël Coward song, English ladies of a certain age used to find excitement – “In a bar on the Piccola Marina / Life called to Mrs Wentworth-Brewster”) and Anacapri (from which I declined to find my own excitement by taking the terrifying chair-lift to the very top of the island).
-But there was much to be said for staying within the carefully tended grounds of The Quisisana.
-Everything was here for me, even though I normally eschew the hotel’s famous spa and the outdoor swimming pool.
-I liked just sitting on the terrace at the front of the hotel, with a pot of tea at my side, watching the people stroll by along the car-free street.
-And even had I lapsed into my thespian manqué persona, a stage would have been to hand, for the hotel has its own Art Déco theatre, designed in 1929 by Giò Ponti.
-Still, both my excursions and my inactivity served to stimulate my appetite.
-And that was as well, for dining at the Quisisana is always a joy.
+My days on Capri are usually spent quietly, with gentle outings to the Marina Piccola (where, according to the Noël Coward song, English ladies of a certain age used to find excitement – “In a bar on the Piccola Marina / Life called to Mrs Wentworth-Brewster”) and Anacapri (from which I decline to find my own excitement by taking the terrifying chair-lift to the very top of the island).
+But I find there is much to be said for staying within the carefully tended grounds of the Quisisana.
+Everything is at hand.
+Even were I to lapse into my thespian manqué persona, a stage is available, for the hotel has its own Art Déco theatre, designed in 1929 by Giò Ponti.

 Via Camarelle 2, Capri 80073, Italy.